OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 We also want to provide support for other deployment scenarios like hotfixes and feature branches.
 These are often not natively supported by the target platforms.

-Where a target platform has functionality that prevent advanced deployment patterns, we'd likely offer an opinionated step that does not use the conflicting functionality so as to promote deployments that enable advanced deployment patterns.
+Where a target platform has functionality that prevents advanced deployment patterns, we'd likely offer an opinionated step that does not use the conflicting functionality so as to promote deployments that enable advanced patterns.
 An example of this is [AWS API Gateway](https://octopus.com/blog/deploying-lambdas#why-limit-ourselves-to-one-stage-per-environment), whose stages prevent hotfixes and feature branches.

 ### Calculating networking rules

-Watch for platforms that require knowing the current state of network rules against previous deployments.
+Watch for platforms that require knowing the current state of network rules configured with previous deployments.
 For example, many network rules use relative weights for directing traffic e.g. service1 has a traffic weight of 10, service2 has a traffic weight of 20.
-If we deploy a service3, any weighted value is entirely relative to the weights of the other services, and the outcome is not repeatable.
+If we deploy a service3, any weighted value is entirely relative to the weights assigned to the other services, and the outcome is not repeatable.

 We should aim to express network traffic as percentages.
 This may mean translating a percentage into the appropriate weight at deployment time.
 A psudeocode algorithm for this is: